Zequez/logseq-vault/pages/My Timeline.md

 	- 15 May - Move out of parents house to apartment on Tucumán & Roca
 - 2016
 	- 7 Dec - End New York and Boston trip
+	- 24 Oct - Start New York and Boston trip
 - 2015
 - 2014
 - 2013